Missouri SNAP

 How much food stamps will I get in Missouri? #

 How much money you get for food stamps in Missouri largely depends upon your family’s income and size.
-Missouri pays about $425 a month to a family of three with little or no income.
+For example, a family of three with no income may receive up to $740 in monthly SNAP benefits.

 What is the income limit for food stamps in Missouri? #

-Most families in Missouri with gross income up to 130% of the federal poverty level, about $2,590 a month for a family of three, qualify for food stamps.
+Most families in Missouri with gross monthly income up to 130% of the federal poverty level qualify for food stamps.
+For a family of three, the limit is $2,693.

 How do I apply for food stamps in Missouri? #